mosabelhag/sudan-online-payments-for-woocommerce/README.md

 **Accept payments via Sudanese Bank Transfers effortlessly.**

+🚩 **Important Notice:** This is an unofficial, independently developed plugin.
+It is not affiliated with, endorsed by, or connected to any specific Sudanese bank, payment service (like Bankak or O-Cash), or financial company.

+Sudan Online Payments for WooCommerce is an unofficial gateway that facilitates manual bank transfers for the Sudanese market.

 Sudan Online Payments for WooCommerce is a robust WooCommerce payment gateway designed specifically for the Sudanese market.
 It allows store owners to display their local bank account details (Bankak, O-Cash, Fawry, etc.) and requires customers to upload a payment receipt image during checkout.

 This plugin streamlines the manual bank transfer process by validating receipt uploads, providing a user-friendly interface, and organizing order data for store admins.